-For certain real-time cyclers, the presence of ROX passive reference dye in realtime PCR compensates for non-PCR-related variations in fluorescence detection.
+For certain real-time cyclers, the presence of ROX passive reference dye in real-time PCR compensates for non-PCR-related variations in fluorescence detection.
 However, when performing multiplex, real-time PCR with these instruments, the presence of ROX passive reference dye will limit their multiplexing capability.

-The use of ROX dye is necessary for instruments from Applied Biosystems and is optional for instruments from Agilent.
-When performing multiplex, real-time PCR with ROX passive reference dye on these instruments, we do not recommend using probes that have ROX or Texas Red® fluorophore as the reporter dye, since their performance in the presence of ROX dye is unpredictable.
+The use of ROX dye is necessary for instruments from Applied Biosystems and is optional for instruments from Agilent (formerly Stratagene).
+When performing duplex, real-time PCR with ROX passive reference dye on these instruments, we do not recommend using probes that have ROX or Texas Red® fluorophore as the reporter dye, since their performance in the presence of ROX dye is unpredictable.
 When performing reactions using probes labeled with ROX, Texas Red, or other equivalent fluorophore, use a real-time cycler that does not require ROX dye for fluorescence normalization.

-The master mix supplied with the QuantiFast Multiplex RT-PCR Kit contains ROX dye at a concentration that is optimal for instruments from Applied Biosystems (models 7000, 7300, 7700, 7900HT, StepOneTM, and StepOnePlusTM, but not Applied Biosystems 7500 Real-Time PCR Systems).
+The master mix supplied with the QuantiFast Probe RT-PCR Plus Kit contains no ROX dye.
+To adjust the reaction setup for instruments from Applied Biosystems (models 7000, 7300, 7700, 7900HT, StepOneTM, and StepOnePlusTM, but not Applied Biosystems 7500 Real-Time PCR Systems or ViiA7), it is necessary to add High-ROX Dye Solution to the master mix (see "Protocol: Duplex RT-PCR on Most Applied Biosystems Cyclers", page 31).

-For Applied Biosystems 7500 Real-Time PCR Systems and instruments from Agilent, ROX dye is required at a lower concentration.
-This is provided by the QuantiFast Multiplex RT-PCR +R Kit, which requires the user to add the supplied ROX dye solution to the master mix during reaction setup.
-If desired, ROX dye can be premixed with an entire tube of master mix in a 1:25 ratio (see Table 1).
-Remember to indicate on the tube that ROX dye has been added.
+For Applied Biosystems 7500 Real-Time PCR Systems, the ABI ViiA7, and instruments from Agilent, ROX dye is required at a lower concentration.
+This is provided by the reaction, which requires the user to add the supplied ROX Dye Solution to the master mix during reaction setup (see "Protocol: Duplex RT-PCR on Rotor-Gene Instruments, the Applied Biosystems 7500, the ABI ViiA7, and Other Cyclers", page 36).